Summonshr/Requests/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/summonshr/requests.svg?style=flat-square)](https://packagist.org/packages/summonshr/requests)
 [![Total Downloads](https://img.shields.io/packagist/dt/summonshr/requests.svg?style=flat-square)](https://packagist.org/packages/summonshr/requests)

 Laravel application tends to have too much controllers which does not do much.
+Even from documentation, some request is process by custom laravel requests, then some process happens in controller and returns response.
+If you see the pattern, we really do not require any controller at all.

 ## Installation